wp-plugins/meeting-scheduler-by-vcita/readme.txt

 == Changelog ==
  = Version 2.1.0 (7 Aug 2012) =
-  * Embed code is now dynamically created
+  * Improvements in the embed code flow

  = Version 2.0.0 (8 May 2012) =
   * Settings page now directs to vCita site for much more customization options